net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default (minCount = maxCount ) = Part: <attributes>: Exactly <minCount>
         // Default (else) = Part: <attributes>: Between <minCount> and <maxCount>
         //title =
     }

+**_COMING SOON!_**
+For the extended mode, parameters may be group into three types of nodes FILTER, VALIDATE_ALL and NONE.
+The blocks are applied in order.
+Typically, the FILTER blocks should be placed first.
+* FILTER - This will filter the list of parts down to the ones that match the given criteria.
+* VALIDATE_ALL - All remaining parts (after filtering) must match the given criteria.
+* NONE - None of the remaining parts (after filtering) should match the given criteria.

+The blocks can contain any of the attributes listed in the simple model, **except** minCount, maxCount and title.

+*Examples:*

+This validates that all engines must be manufactured by Rockomax, and there must be at least two of them.

+    PARAMETER
+    {
+        name = PartValidation4
+        type = PartValidation

+        FILTER
+        {
+            category = Engine
+        }

+        VALIDATE_ALL
+        {
+            manufacturer = Rockomax
+        }

+        minCount = 2
+    }

+This verifies that all parts that have a reaction wheel must not also have a SAS and must not be manufactured by Nightingale Engineering.

+    PARAMETER
+    {
+        name = PartValidation
+        type = PartValidation

+        FILTER
+        {
+            partModule = ModuleReactionWheel
+        }

+        NONE
+        {
+            partModule = ModuleSAS
+            manufacturer = Nightingale Engineering
+        }
+    }

 ##### IsNotVessel